Lovama/DataFrame-Correlation-Regression-Evaluation/README.md

 ## Contributions:

 Contributions to improve the code, add new features, or fix bugs are welcome!
 Please fork the repository, make your changes, and submit a pull request.

-## License:

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.